faculty & staff resources

 Additional information about campus crime, state laws, and disclosures related to sexual misconduct, as well as PA statutes, can be found in Moravian College’s Annual Security Report.

-Responsible employees who happen to experience sexual violence or discrimination personally are not obligated to report these experiences.
+Responsible employees who personally experience sexual violence or discrimination are not obligated to report these experiences.

 Course Syllabi & Human Subjects Research

 The best way for students to understand faculty reporting obligations is by outlining this requirement up front.
 Accordingly, faculty are asked to utilize the following Title IX statement on all course syllabi: